-Employee provisions represent amounts accrued for annual leave and long service leave.
+Employee provisions represent amounts accrued for annual leave, rostered days off and long service leave.

-The current portion for this provision includes the total amount accrued for annual leave entitlements and the amounts accrued for long service leave entitlements that have vested due to employees having completed the required period of service.
+The current portion for this provision includes the total amount accrued for annual leave and rostered days off entitlements, and the amounts accrued for long service leave entitlements that have vested due to employees having completed the required period of service.
 Based on past experience, the Entity does not expect the full amount of annual leave or long service leave balances classified as current liabilities to be settled within the next 12 months.
 However, these amounts must be classified as current liabilities since the Entity does not have an unconditional right to defer the settlement of these amounts in the event employees wish to use their leave entitlement.